Articles

 April 14, 2026

-At the mid-level, something shifts.
-You start to realise which work you actually enjoy.
-The deals, the clients, the pace, the problems you like solving.
+At the mid-level, you start to understand what you actually enjoy.
+The type of deals.
+The clients.
+The pace.
+The problems you like solving.
 And naturally, you want more of it.

-We’re seeing this more and more.
-Associates are exploring the market not because they want to leave, but because the mix of work is not quite right.
-They want more of what they actually enjoy.
+We are seeing this more and more.
+Associates are not actively looking to leave.
+They are exploring because the mix of work is not quite right.
+They want a greater share of the work they enjoy, and less of what they don’t.

-To be transparent, the perfect mix is not always achievable.
-Sometimes it is, but more often than not there is a compromise.
-A 70/30 split, for example.
+The reality is, the “perfect” mix is rare.
+Sometimes it exists, but more often there is a trade-off.
+A 70/30 split, rather than 100 percent alignment.

-If you have a clear sense of the work you enjoy and want more of, the next step is working out how to get it.
+Once you have a clear sense of what you want more of, the next step is working out how to get there.

-• What is the actual split of work I’m doing today?
+• What is the actual split of work I am doing today?

 (Not what I expect — what it really looks like week to week.)